 Members of the SSAC should be available to meet one to two times per year.
 SSAC members may also be expected to spend additional time to reviewing materials, status reports and field reports to prepare for SSAC meetings.

 SSAC membership term are for two years, however three members may have three year terms.

-Of the nine positions on the committee, two are currently vacant.
-To fill the existing vacancies, expressions of interest are being sought from individuals who possess the background, experience and skill-set identified in the SSAC profile and who can bring some of the core competencies to the table.
-Expressions of interest should highlight taxa for which the candidate has extensive knowledge and experience monitoring, the candidates experience assessing species status and any experience in the field of species/ ecosystem conservation.
+To fill the existing vacancies, expressions of interest are being sought from individuals who possess the background, experience and skill-set identified in the SSAC profile and who can bring expertise in one or more of the listed areas in the table.
+Expressions of interest should highlight taxa for which the candidate has extensive knowledge and monitoring experience, assessing species status experience and any experience in the field of species/ ecosystem conservation.